 1962: Actor Lou Diamond Phillips, best known for the movies "La Bamba," "Stand and Deliver," "Young Guns" and "Courage Under Fire," is born Lou Diamond Upchurch at the Subic Bay Naval Station in the Philippines.

-1959: The first weather satellite, Vanguard 2, is launched from Cape Canaveral, Fla., by the United States Naval Research Laboratory to measure cloud-cover distribution.
+1959: The first weather satellite, Vanguard 2, is launched from Cape Canaveral, Florida, by the United States Naval Research Laboratory to measure cloud-cover distribution.

-1954: Actress Rene Russo, best known for movies such as "Major League," "Lethal Weapon 3," "In the Line of Fire," "Get Shorty," "Ransom" and "Thor," is born in Burbank, Calif.
+1954: Actress Rene Russo, best known for movies such as "Major League," "Lethal Weapon 3," "In the Line of Fire," "Get Shorty," "Ransom" and "Thor," is born in Burbank, California.

 1952: Winston Churchill announces that Great Britain had developed its own atomic bomb.
 The country's first test detonation, codenamed Operation Hurricane, would come on Oct.
 3, 1952, off the northwest coast of Australia.
 Britain was was the third nuclear power after the U.S. and the Soviet Union to add nuclear weapons to its arsenal.

 1949: Chaim Weizmann begins his term as the first president of Israel.
 Weizmann, seen here, second from right, with Albert Einstein in 1921, would serve until his death from respiratory inflammation in November 1952.